The Physical Layer (Layer 1) of the OSI Model

 How the Physical Layer Works

-The Physical Layer’s sole purpose is to:
+The Physical Layer’s role is threefold:

 - Define physical standards (e.g., cable types, pin layouts, voltage levels).